fabrimafe/DSBtimecourse/README.md

-# DSBtimecourse: Inference of kinetic parameters for time-courses sequenced with the UMI-DSBseq protocol
+# DSBtimecourse: Inference of kinetic parameters for time-courses of DNA Double-Strand Breaks sequenced with the UMI-DSBseq protocol

 Repository for "Uncovering the Dynamics of Precise Repair at CRISPR/Cas9-induced Double-Strand Breaks", Ben Tov*, Mafessoni* et al., biorXiv (2023). https://doi.org/10.1101/2023.01.10.523377

 For documentation of the R scripts, just use the --help flag.
-.sh scripts are wrappers to run the R scripts on a cluster.
+.sh scripts are wrappers to run the R commands on a cluster.
 README*.txt document the development and testing stage for Ben Tov*, Mafessoni * et al.
 The procedure for the modeling follows this general scheme: